-Students with an Elementary Algebra score between 54 and 89 or a College Level Math score below 42 are able to register for Math 1010 (Intermediate Algebra.)
-Students with a College Level Math score between 43 and 89 are able to register for Math 1050, Math 1030, Math 1040, or Math 1090 (one of the Quantitative Literacy core courses.)
-Students that score higher then 90 on the College Level Math section may register for Math 1210 (Calculus I.)
+Students with an Elementary Algebra score between 55 and 90 or a College Level Math score of 39 and below are able to register for Math 1010 (Intermediate Algebra.)
+Students with a College Level Math score between 55 and above are able to register for Math 1050 (QL).
+Students with a College Level Math score of 40 or above are able to register for Math 1030 (QL).
+Students with a College Level Math score of 50 or above are able to register for Math 1040 (QL) or MATH 1090 (QL).
+Students that score higher than 95 and above on the College Level Math section may register for Math 1210 (Calculus I.)

 The assessment test is only used to place students in courses up to and including Calculus I (Math 1210).
 If you believe you qualify for a mathematics course above the level of Math 1210, please see the Mathematics Department Chair for advisement.

 Students with an ACT score between 18 and 22 may register for Math 1010.
 Those with at least an ACT score of 23 may register for Math 1050 (or General Education equivalent).
 Higher ACT scores will require CPT for more accurate placement.Placement Test Prep Workshop November 2014

 COLLEGE PLACEMENT TEST (CPT) information